 Cost leadership can be achieved through things like:

 - Preferential access to raw materials.

-Porter hihglights that differentiaiton can be different on any industry, and it can be based on:
+Porter highlights that differentiation can be different in any industry, and it can be based on the following:

 - Delivery system.